SCADA (Supervisory Control And Data Acquisition)

 Traditional vs modern SCADA

-It is widely recognised there are 3 generations (some split generation 3 into a 3rd and 4th generation) of SCADA architectures:
+It is widely recognized there are 3 generations (some split generation 3 into a 3rd and 4th generation) of SCADA architectures:

 First Generation (Monolithic Systems)